daviswr/ZenPacks.daviswr.ZoneMinder/README.md

 * `zZoneMinderIgnoreStoragePath`
   * Regex of storage volume filesystem paths to ignore
 * `zZoneMinderCapturingThreshold`
-  * Rounded percentage of monitors to be capturing
+  * Rounded percentage of monitors expected to be capturing
   * Defaults to 100

 ## Usage